Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking (Policy 1065)

 - University Counseling Services – (208) 426-1601

-Additional options for community based Confidential Resources in Boise and for other campus locations are listed in Appendix A.
+Additional options for community-based Confidential Resources in Boise and for other campus locations are listed in Appendix A of this policy.

-Title IX mandates that Boise State must investigate alleged violations of this policy when a Formal Complaint has been filed and:
+a.
+Title IX mandates the University to investigate alleged violations of this policy when a Formal Complaint has been filed and:

-1. Complainant is participating or attempting to participate in the Education Program or Activities of the university;
+- Complainant is participating or attempting to participate in the Educational Program or Activities of the University;

-3. The activity in question took place on the campus or on property owned or controlled by the university;
+- The activity in question took place on the campus or on property owned or controlled by the University;

-4. The activity in question took place at a university-sponsored event, or in buildings owned or controlled by the university’s recognized student organizations; or
+- The activity in question took place at a University-sponsored event, or in buildings owned or controlled by the University’s recognized student organizations; or

-5. Where the Respondent is a student, member of the faculty, staff, or an administrator of Boise State University.
+- Where the Respondent is a student, member of the faculty, staff, or an administrator for the University.

-The university will investigate allegations of Sexual Harassment and Discrimination that occur outside the jurisdiction of Title IX, under its own authority, including conduct that occurs in-person (including outside of the United States) or online.
+b.
+The University will investigate allegations of Sexual Harassment and Discrimination that occur outside the jurisdiction of Title IX, under its own authority, including conduct that occurs in-person (including outside of the United States) or online.

-If the Respondent is unknown or is not a member of the University Community, the Title IX Coordinator will assist the Complainant in identifying appropriate campus and local resources and support options and/or, when criminal conduct is alleged, in contacting local or campus law enforcement if the individual would like to file a police report.
+d.
+If the Respondent is unknown, or is not a Member of the University Community, the Title IX Coordinator will assist the Complainant in identifying appropriate campus and local resources and support options; and/or when criminal conduct is alleged, in contacting local law enforcement or the Department of Public Safety if the individual chooses to file a police report.

-The rights of the parties are detailed in Appendix A.
+The rights of the Parties are detailed in Appendix A of this policy.